-Several times a year, Veritas Vineyards & Winery hosts a relaxed vinyasa yoga class, followed by a sampling of their wines.
-The classes can be described in wine-tasting terms as light but full-bodied: the class moves through poses for each part of the body, and then, stretched and relaxed and feeling the yoga vibes, guests enjoy some wine to close out the session.
+In 2017, we joined Veritas Vineyards & Winery as they hosted a relaxed vinyasa yoga class, followed by a sampling of their wines.
+The class could best be described in wine-tasting terms as light but full-bodied: we moved through poses for each part of the body, and then, stretched and relaxed and feeling the yoga vibes, enjoyed some wine to close out the session.

 Yoga Retreat at Charlottesville Area Winery

 On a beautiful evening in Afton, Virginia, yoga instructor Chloe Watkins and a group of willing yogis-slash-oenophiles gathered outside at Veritas and placed their mats on an expanse of lawn in front of the vines that are home to the vineyard’s varietal grapes.